Checkmarx/JS-SCP/src/howto-contribute.md

 Ok, now you're ready to contribute.

-Fork the `js-scp` repository and then clone your own repository.
+Fork the `go-webapp-scp` repo and then clone your own repository.

 The next step is to enable Git Flow hooks; enter your local repository